jelmer/silver-platter/devnotes/codemods.rst

  * context: Optional command-specific result data, made available during template expansion
  * target-branch-url: URL for branch to target, if different from original URL
+ * versions: Dictionary with software used.
+Project name as key, version as value.

 Debian operations
 -----------------